SCCWRP/flowecology/README.md

 ## Data

+* `allrchdat.RData` all NHD flow reaches for RB4 region

 * `biodat.RData` compiled biogy data, species p/a by date and location

 * `bioflowmetest.RData` estimated flow metrics from rf models where biology was observed in `biodat.RData`